floehden/NetAuto-Bootcamp/Topics/Containerization/Docker/Challenges/readme.md

 This tutorial is designed for developers, operations professionals, and anyone interested in mastering Docker.
 It starts from the absolute basics and gradually moves to more advanced concepts, with a particular emphasis on how containers communicate.
 A basic understanding of the command line is helpful.

-## ## What is Docker?

-Docker is an open-source platform that automates the deployment, scaling, and management of applications using containerization.
-Containers package an application and all its dependencies (libraries, system tools, code, runtime) into a single, standardized unit.
-This ensures that the application runs consistently across different environments, from a developer's laptop to production servers.

 ## **Why use Docker?**